vkorshunovv/data-research-labs-challenge/README.md

 # data-research-labs-challenge

 This project is a Developer Challenge solution in a React app using Tailwind CSS and TypeScript.
-The form is built to render fields dynamically based on JSON configuration, handle dependent fields and conditional visibility, and perform validation.
+The form dynamically renders fields based on JSON configuration, handle dependent fields and conditional visibility, and perform validation.
 It also features persistent storage using `localStorage` to retain user data across sessions, along with options to clear and restore form state

 ## Features